-What is Single Origin Coffee - Why it Matters
+Single Origin Coffee Meaning - Why It Matters

 “Single origin is a small phrase with a big definition,” says Ana Pipunic in her article Everything You Need to Know About Single Origins, “The meaning’s often simplified to a coffee that’s sourced from one single producer, crop, or region in one country.”